leobix/mban22_software_tools/Orientation/README.md

 This is a **long** preassignment that involves lots of software installation and testing.
 Please leave a total of at least **2 hours** to complete this preassignment.
 That may seem like a long time, but once you've done it you'll have a powerful suite of software that you can use through your career at MIT and beyond.

+**If You Encounter Problems**
+1. If you receive an error message, Google it.
+2. If you tried that, write an email to `kimvc@mit.edu` and `hwiberg@mit.edu` describing the problem in as much detail as possible, preferably including screenshots.

 # 1. Data Analysis: R and RStudio

 ## Install R and RStudio